statusrow/statusrow.github.io/_posts/2017-10-09-great-river-rescue-october.md

 [thames21]: http://www.thames21.org.uk/
 [great_river_rescue]: http://www.thames21.org.uk/GreatRiverRescue/

 Is there anything better than a lazy day inside on a rainy Saturday?
-A few weeks ago I probably would have said no but that was before I spent the day with some awesome people clearing up litter in Watling Park in Burnt Oak.
+A few weeks ago I probably would have said no but that was before I spent the day with some wonderful people clearing up litter in Watling Park in Burnt Oak.

-I know what you’re thinking - picking up trash is no way to spend a weekend! - but we had a brilliant morning, removing 40 bags of litter from the waterways, and meeting the brilliant team working  to clean up their local area.
+I know what you’re thinking - picking up trash is no way to spend a weekend! - but we had a great morning, helping to remove 40 bags of litter from the waterways, and meeting the brilliant team working to clean up their local area.
 A little rain was no match for these everyday heroes; despite the drizzle, more than 15 volunteers turned up, most of whom had been regulars at the Thames 21 events over the summer.

 ![Signing up for the Great River Rescue](/assets/images/blogs/great_river_rescue/sign_up.JPG)